jarasmar/hfh_corona_game/README.md

 ### Extra features
 The time was very tight in the hackathon, and although we managed to get all the features in our MVP these are some other we had in mind:

-- Option to choose different key workers (doctor, nurse, driver, fire fighter...)
+- Option to choose different key workers (doctor, nurse, driver, firefighter...).
-- Wider range of genders and skin tones
+- A wider range of genders and skin tones.
-- Music effects (half way implemented)
+- Music effects (halfway implemented).
-- Crouch move to avoid flying virus
+- Crouch move to avoid flying virus.
-- Preview of the character in the selection screen
+- Preview of the character in the selection screen.